MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 ### Step 3: Import the solution file into your environment

-1. Navigate to the location where you extracted the deployment file (.zip); you will find a **Solution File** folder.
+1. Navigate to the location where you extracted the deployment file (.zip); you'll find a **Solution File** folder.
 We will import the managed solution
     (.zip) file under the **Solution File** folder to our environment.

 2. Sign in to [Power Apps](https://make.powerapps.com).